-For years beginning in 2000 or 2001, contributions to a defined benefit plan do not have to be treated as amounts previously excludable.
+For 2001, contributions to a defined benefit plan do not have to be treated as amounts previously excludable.
 Your employer can tell you if any contributions were made on your behalf to a defined benefit plan.

-Figuring MEA
+Figuring MEA for 2001

-You need to figure MEA separately for each employer who contributes to a 403(b) account for your benefit.
+You need to figure MEA separately for each employer who contributed to a 403(b) account for your benefit.
 When figuring your MEA, do not include amounts contributed, compensation, or years of service for one employer with those for another employer.
 Special rules apply to church employees, as explained in chapter 7.